 Other websites as presented during lectures/workshops

-The specialist GIS software – ArcGIS - used in this course is only available in limited teaching labs throughout the University which are only open 8am – 6pm.
+The specialist GIS software – ArcGIS - used in this course is available throughout many of the teaching labs throughout the University which are only open 8am – 6pm.

 You should find that ArcGIS is installed in the following locations:

 • All Students: Hub Central suites

 • Science Students: Any of the science faculty suites

 • Humanities Students: Napier 106, Napier 107 and Napier 202.

 Please take into account the access restrictions when planning your assignment work.

 The software is also available for home use or on other university computers through APAPT.
 Please contact Technology Services or the course coordinator if you are having problems accessing this.